What is a Flowchart?

 Flowchart Basic Procedure

-Materials needed: sticky notes or cards, a large piece of flipchart paper or newsprint, marking pens.
+Materials needed: Sticky notes or cards, a large piece of flipchart paper or newsprint, and marking pens.

 - Define the process to be diagrammed.
 Write its title at the top of the work surface.

 - Discuss and decide on the boundaries of your process: Where or when does the process start?
 Where or when does it end?
 Discuss and decide on the level of detail to be included in the diagram.

 - Brainstorm the activities that take place.
 Write each on a card or sticky note.

 - When all activities are included and everyone agrees that the sequence is correct, draw arrows to show the flow of the process.

 - Review the flowchart with others involved in the process (workers, supervisors, suppliers, customers) to see if they agree that the process is drawn accurately.